 Price: Available for FREE in X-Cart Cloud Business & Premium editions

 - Advertise your product on Amazon to drive targeted traffic to your site: motivated shoppers with their purses open and credit cards prepared.

-Money?
+Are you afraid of losing money?
 The beginner, getting started on Amazon, needs about $1K.
 If you’re going to spend $5K, you’re probably overspending.

 Time?
-We’re speaking about several hours of active work plus several days of passive waiting for results.
+We’re speaking about several hours of active work.
+Plus, several days of passive waiting for results.

 In the best scenario, you will start your own successful business on Amazon.
-In the worst case you will know that you have at least tried and it’s high time to move to another channel, eBay or Facebook, for example.
+In the worst case, you will know that you have at least tried, and it’s high time to move to another channel. eBay or Facebook, for example.
 In both cases, the price you pay seems affordable.

 If an idea to sell on Amazon has ever come to your mind, it’s time to bring it to life.

-3: How To Sell On Amazon
+- 3. How To Sell On Amazon